nathakits/nathakits/README.md

 ## 🎲 Fun facts
 - I love surfing, diving, and getting lost in the mountains 🏄‍♂️
 - Passionate about craft beer and fermentation science 🍺
 - Gamer, filmmaker, sci-fi nerd 🎮🎥🌌
-- Thai, queer, and proud 🏳️‍🌈

 ---